 Panama City Center for the Arts

-The Panama City Center of the arts has both permanent and temporary galleries for every art lover.
+The Panama City Center for the Arts has both permanent and temporary galleries for every art lover.
 The center is home not only to beautiful and engaging galleries but a variety of programs.
-Area artists dedicate their time to the centers workshops, classes and lectures.
-Numerous events are also held through out the year celebrating the vibrant arts and culture community in Panama City.
-For more information visit centerfortheartspc.com.
+Area artists dedicate their time to the centers’ workshops, classes and lectures.
+Numerous events are also held throughout the year celebrating the vibrant arts and culture community in Panama City.
+For more information visit pccenterforthearts.com

 World’s Smallest Police Station